Contents

 If you are able to explore these activities and perhaps try components with your students, your input on how to improve and complete them will be highly valued.

-We also suggest that trying things out with your student that are not fully polished is more representative of the scientific enterprise.
-We recognize too, that during this pandemic much of what many of us are doing from day to day is experimental.
+Each activity here has components and ideas that the adventurous will find useful and interesting.
+We also believe that trying out activities that are not fully polished is more representative of the scientific enterprise.
 These activities in development offer an opportunity to model figuring things out, which, as science educators is central to our work.

-- The Virtual Fieldwork Template - Oregon Coast is an opportunity to explore the biology and geology of the Oregon Coast.
+• The Virtual Fieldwork Template - Oregon Coast is an opportunity to explore the biology and geology of the Oregon Coast.
 It is also serves a model for framing the investigation of an terrestrial environment.
 Ideally, Virtual Fieldwork catalyzes actual fieldwork rather than replacing it.
 This template is intended to support learners and educators in the doing of fieldwork and provide a way to document that work so it can be shared with others.
 (Prezi)

-- How many fires burn for you?
+• How many fires burn for you?
 This activity focuses on the question in its title.
 For 90% of Earth's history, there was no dry fuel available as there was no life on land.
 That means there was essentially no fire.
 Now, billions of fires are burning all of the time.
 How many are burning for you?
 (Google Doc)